Linda Jacobson, BVSc MMedVet PhD – President and Treasurer

 Stephanie Black, DVM – Continuing Education

 Stephanie graduated from the Ontario Veterinary College in 2007.
 She worked in both general and emergency practice until she discovered her love of shelter medicine.
-She has since worked for the OSPCA, The Toronto Humane Society and her own mobile practice providing services to local animal shelters.
+She has extensive shelter experience, having worked for the OSPCA, the Toronto Humane Society, Toronto Animal Services and her own mobile practice providing services to local animal shelters.
 She is now the Chief Veterinary Officer for the Ontario SPCA and Humane Society.
 She also loves education.
 She has taught the veterinary technician and veterinary assistant students at Seneca College.
 Always continuing to learn herself, she graduated from the University of Florida with a Masters in Shelter Medicine as well as Graduate Certificate in Veterinary Forensics.
 Stephanie has a passion for animal sheltering as well as education and enjoys bringing the two together with the Ontario Shelter Medicine Association.